 "A child or young person has SEND, he/she has a learning difficulty or a disability which calls for special education provision to be made for him/her.
-A child of a compulsory school age or a young person has a learning difficulty, if he/she:
+A child of compulsory school age or a young person has a learning difficulty if he/she:

-- a) Has a significantly greater difficulty in learning than the majority of others of the same age, or - b) Has a disability, which prevents or hinders him/her from making use of facilities of a kind generally provided for others of the same age in the mainstream school or mainstream post-16 institutions.
+- a) Has a significantly greater difficulty in learning than the majority of others of the same age, or - b) Has a disability, which prevents or hinders him/her from using facilities of a kind generally provided for others of the same age in the mainstream school or mainstream post-16 institutions.

-Where a pupil's progress is significantly slower than that of his/her peers, or he/she fails to match the previous rate of progress, despite high quality teaching targeted at specific areas of difficulty, it may be that the child has SEN. Information will be gathered, including seeking the views of parents and the pupil, as well as from teachers and assessments.
+Where a pupil's progress is significantly slower than that of his/her peers, or he/she fails to match the previous rate of progress, despite high-quality teaching targeted at specific areas of difficulty, it may be that the child has SEN. Information will be gathered, including seeking the views of parents, pupils and teachers and assessments.

-There may be many reason for a child "falling behind".
+There may be many reasons for a child "falling behind".
 These may include absences, attending different schools, difficulties with speaking English or worries that distract them from learning.
 The school understands that the children who experience these barriers are vulnerable.
-This does not mean that all vulnerable learners have SEN. Only those with a learning difficulty that requires special education provision will be identified as having SEN.
+This does not mean that all vulnerable learners have SEND.
+Only those with a learning difficulty that requires special education provision will be identified as having SEND.